start-saving

 retirement-saving

-Rather than fix an arbitrary level of savings (for example 10% of your income), it’s far better to find your most sustainable level of spending.
-By sustainable, I mean that you can safely continue year after year, adjusting the level each year by inflation.
+Rather than fix an arbitrary level of savings (for example 10% of your income), a useful approach is to explore what level of spending appears sustainable over time.
+By sustainable, I mean a level that can be maintained year after year, adjusted for inflation.
 By definition, anything you don’t spend, you save.
 This is the philosophy at the heart of our Intelligent Financial Planning Calculator.
-Uniquely among financial calculators, it can help you find your sustainable level of spending, based on your own unique circumstances.
+Uniquely among financial calculators, it can model levels of spending that appear sustainable based on your circumstances.

 When should you start saving for retirement?